hfoley2013/reading-notes/Continuing_Education/aws_cloud_practitioner/storage_and_databases.md

 [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) is a service that provides object-level storage.
 Amazon S3 stores data as objects in buckets.

 You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.
 For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents.
 Amazon S3 offers unlimited storage space.
-The maximum file size for an object in Amazon S3 is 5 TB.
+The ***maximum*** file size for an object in Amazon S3 is **5 TB**.

 When you upload a file to Amazon S3, you can set permissions to control visibility and access to it.
 You can also use the Amazon S3 versioning feature to track changes to your objects over time.